 kin2kin is a social network designed for families.
 It’s simple enough for the older generation and a safe, secure place for children under the age of 13 to connect with their wider family.

 I designed and built the entire distributed, sharded server architecture for kin2kin on AWS.
 The server provides a REST API to mobile and web clients which is fully redundant across multiple AZs.
-The architecture was originally built around CloudFormation but has recently moved to Docker containers with Kubernetes.
-A number of systems have been broken out into MicroServices.
+The architecture was originally built around CloudFormation but was later moved to a microservices on Kubernetes.

 Family Graph: Built to handle complex family trees that include divorce and blended families, the graph automatically links Grandparents, Aunts, Uncles, Cousins and broader family.
 Parents have complete control over who their children interact with as all connections are created to and from households, rather than individuals.

 Sharding: The system had to scale beyond a single database.
-Based on an article by the Instagram team, I setup a globally unique resource id that included a database shard in every identifier.
-I then created database middleware on top of Sequelize that hid most of the sharding logic and allowed normal Sequelize queries to shard themselves automatically across multiple databases.
+Based on an article by the Instagram team.
+The system uses a globally unique resource id that includes a database shard in every identifier.
+Database middleware then sits top of Sequelize that hides most of the sharding logic and allowed normal Sequelize queries to shard themselves automatically across multiple databases.
 If I were building this today it would be rearchitechted around Vitess.

 Photos and Videos: When photos and videos are uploaded worker jobs convert them to multiple resolutions and formats, optimised for mobile.